CESARDELATORRE/agentic-mcp-baseline-solution/docs/project-idea.md

 - All components run on single machine
 - stdio-based MCP transport (JSON-RPC 2.0 over stdin/stdout)
 - MCP server providing document access as resources and tools
-- Semantic Kernel agents as MCP clients or integrated within orchestrator
+- Semantic Kernel agents as MCP clients when integrating with the orchestrator
 - File-based configuration
 - Ideal for development, testing, and proof-of-concept scenarios